-Similar to the global economy SA bottomed up from the depths of COVID-19, induced contraction estimated at 6.4 per cent in 2020.
+Similar to the global economy, SA bottomed up from the depths of COVID-19, induced contraction estimated at 6.4 per cent in 2020.
 However, the national real gross domestic product (GDP) continued to accelerate to an estimated 4.6 per cent in 2021.
 On the other hand, real economic output is expected to slow down to 1.9 per cent and 1.4 per cent in 2022 and 2023, respectively.

-The provincial economy withstands the second wave of COVID-19 infections driven by a highly infectious 501Y.V2 variant toward the end of 2020 and early 2021.
+The provincial economy withstood the second wave of COVID-19 infections driven by a highly infectious 501Y.V2 variant toward the end of 2020 and early 2021.
 Encouragingly, the regional gross domestic product (GDP-R) was stronger than-anticipated at 2.1 per cent in the first quarter of 2021, down from 11.6 per cent in the final quarter of 2020.
 As a result, KZN's economy is estimated to have expanded by 4.2 per cent in 2021.
 Furthermore, the Province's GDP-R is projected at 1.7 per cent and 1.8 per cent in 2022 and 2023, respectively.

 However, in the second week of July 2021, at the height of a third wave, civil unrest erupted in the Province and spread to some parts of Gauteng (GP).
 The unprecedented social unrest, riots, and looting disrupted economic activity in SA.
 This culminated in violence and destruction of property where shopping centers and warehouses were looted and vandalised, trucks set alight, roads blocked, and communication towers damaged.
 Nevertheless, the provincial economy continues to rebound from the contraction of 6.4 per cent induced COVID-19 in 2020.
-An excess of 60 per cent of the KZN's real GDP-R in 2020 was generated by the eThekwini Metro, the key economic hub of the Province.
-The significant contribution by eThekwini could be attributed to various economic activities, and the Metro is home to the most prominent and busiest harbour port.
+An excess of 60 per cent of the KZN's real GDP-R in 2020 was generated by the eThekwini Metro, the key economic hub of the Province and home to the most prominent and busiest harbor port.

-Another concern about SA's economic performance is the RMB/BER Business Confidence Index (BCI) which was 43 indices in the third quarter of 2021, following a significant jump to 50 indices in the second quarter.
-This index is below the minimum standard of 50 points.
+Another key concern is the RMB/BER Business Confidence Index (BCI) which was 43 indices in the third quarter of 2021, dropping from 50 indices in the second quarter (which is the minimum standard to attract investment).
 The low BCI is also compounded by the high inflation rate, which is currently at 5.9 per cent.
-The most significant contributor to higher transport costs was private transport operation at 32.4 per cent, primarily driven by the fuel prices at 40.5 per cent.
+The most significant contributor to inflation was the higher transport costs (private transport operation at 32.4 per cent, primarily driven by the fuel prices at 40.5 per cent).
 This was followed by the cost of public transport, which grew by 9.9 per cent.